Important! Steps to Building a Agent

 Design

-Identity Prompt: Positioning the Bot
+Identity Prompt: Positioning the Agent

 Read More: How to Write Effective and Powerful Identity Prompts